xitiomet/midi-tools/README.md

 	- TOGGLE RULE GROUP - Toggle a group of rules if the value >= 64 the group is enabled otherwise its disabled.
 	- LOGGER A MESSAGE - Add some text to Logger A
 	- LOGGER B MESSAGE - Add some text to Logger B
-	- SHOW IMAGE - Display an image on the Canvas
+	- SHOW IMAGE - Change the image displayed on the Canvas and apply effects
+	- EFFECT IMAGE - Change the effects on an image if its presently visible on the canvas
 	- MAPPING ENABLE - Enable a port mapping
 	- MAPPING DISABLE - Disable a port mapping
 	- MAPPING TOGGLE - Toggle a Port Mapping if the value >= 64 the mapping is enabled otherwise its disabled.